-Canonical URLs tell search engines which version of a page is the "master" copy when similar content exists at multiple URLs.
-They're crucial for preventing duplicate content issues and consolidating SEO value.
+Canonical URLs tell search engines which version of a page is the primary copy when duplicate content exists at multiple URLs.
+67.6% of websites have duplicate content issues due to poor canonicalization.

 Add canonical URLs to your Vue pages using Unhead composables: